alessio-bortolotti-heig/PyUtils/README.md

 ## Modules

-Below is a list of the modules/scripts included in PyUtils, with a brief description for each:
+Below is a list of the mini-modules and scripts included in PyUtils, with a brief description for each:

 ### Module_Name_1.py
 Description of Module 1: This module is designed to...